Dnnavant/Dnnavant/README.md

 My name is Donnie Avant

-- 🔭 I’m currently working on bettering myself in the Tech Industry with the help of DCI.
+- 🔭 I’m currently working on bettering myself in the World of Tech with the help of DCI (Digital Career Institute.

-- 🌱 I’m currently learning to be a Web Developer.
+- 🌱 I’m currently learning to be a Full Stack Web Developer.

 - :computer: [Linkedin](https://www.linkedin.com/in/donnie-r-avant/)